|BluePathway Plan 2 (HMO)

 Under BluePathway Plan 2, you will pay a $120 copay at the time of service.

 Is there a time when my copay would be waived?

 Yes.
 The copay is waived if you are admitted to the hospital through the emergency room.
 Your copay will also be waived if you are admitted to the hospital within one day of being seen in the emergency room for the same condition.

-Am I covered for visits to the emergency room while traveling outside the United States?
+Am I covered if i have to go to the emergency room while traveling outside the United States?

-No. Coverage for emergency room visits limited to the United States and its territories.
+No. Coverage for emergency room visits is limited to the United States and its territories.